John Goodman Reportedly ‘Very Interested’ In A ‘Roseanne’ Spin-Off

-John Goodman is reportedly “very interested” in being apart of the rumored Roseanne spin-off.
+John Goodman is reportedly “very interested” in being a part of the rumored Roseanne spin-off.
 Goodman, who played Roseanne’s husband, Dan Conner, on the show, is allegedly looking to join any potential spin-off that ABC may green light in the near future.

 According to a June 6 report by TMZ, John Goodman was photographed out and about in his home town of New Orleans on Tuesday.
 The actor was taking a call that seemed to be important, and the outlet can’t help but wonder if he was talking to ABC execs about his role on a possible Roseanne spin-off show.

 As previously reported by the Inquisitr, Roseanne was cancelled after the star, Roseanne Barr, posted an insensitive tweet comparing former Obama aide Valerie Jarrett to an ape.
-Although Barr apologized and called the comment a bad joke, ABC president, Channing Dungey, decided to pull the plug on the actress’ highly rated sitcom.
+Although Barr apologized and called the comment a bad joke, ABC President Channing Dungey decided to pull the plug on the actress’ highly rated sitcom.
 The news shocked fans, and left the cast and crew without jobs as the series had already been renewed for another season.

 Many of the cast members spoke out after the scandal, including Sara Gilbert, Lecy Goranson, and Michael Fishman.
 However, John Goodman revealed that he would rather not make a comment about the situation, adding that he may only make things worse by doing so.